Skip to main content

 Policy Information

-Select one of the options below to read the policy information.
-For questions about these policies, please contact the CTS Help Desk.
+Select an option to read detailed policy information.
+If you have any questions or would like clarification about these policies, please contact the CTS Help Desk at [email protected] or 315-312-3456.

 Closed Circuit TV